Viktoria Pammer-Schindler

 Selected Publications

 Bangerl, Disch, David & Pammer-Schindler.
-Accepted for publication at CHI 2025.
+ACM CHI 2025.
 A* Conference

 - Facilitating the Learning Engineering Process for Educational Conversational Modules using Transformer-based Language Models.